 Homer remained working on the ranch and his home was located next to the original homestead.
 It is still standing but unoccupied.
 Homer got got married in 1924 and had a daughter named Mary.
 Shortly after getting married, Homer got into the cow business .
 John, Homer’s father said if he wanted to mess with cows he should start with good ones.
 They purchased registered breeding stock from Mr. Hazlett, a noted Herford breeder from El Dorado.
 He sold registered bulls private treaty for a few years.
 Most of the buyers wanted bulls in the spring and that interfered with the farming operation so he cut the horns off the cows and quit maintaining the registration papers.
 He kept the cows straight bred, using registered bulls .
 This practice is still used today.

 The Milbourn ranch today is a larger ranch due to a merger of two ranches.
 Mary Milbourn married Arlan Stackley in 1957.
 Arlan’s family ranch adjoined the Milbourn ranch on the south side.
 Mary and Arlan both attended a one room school house that was not far from their homes.
 It is still there but is being used as a residence .
 They really did not start noticing each other till they got to high school.
 At the time of their marriage Arlan was a senior at K-state.
 After graduation Arlan joined the Air Force and they spent 3 years in Okinawa, Japan.
 In 1961 Mary and Arlan returned to the ranch and Arlan went to work for Homer , Mary’s father.
 Arlan also rented from his father ranch.
 In 1963 Mary and Arlan had David.
 Mary is a registered nurse and works at the hospital in El Dorado.
 David went to K-State and has two degrees graduating in 1985.
 After college he returned to the ranch to work along side of his father.
 David decided to move into the two story house that his great grand father ,John had built.
 At the time it had been unoccupied for sometime.
 He lived in the house as he was remodeling it.
 The walnut log cabin is still 500 ft away and still in fair condition.
 Many years later David married his long time friend Faith .
 Faith also is a registered nurse and works at the hospital in El Dorado.
 They have been blessed with two children, Madelyn and Cade.
 David also raises cutting bred registered Quarter Horses .
-These horses are started and rode on the ranch doing the day to day cattle work.
-These horses are for sale and can be found going to the top of the page and clicking on Horses for Sale button.
+These horses were started and rode on the ranch doing the day to day cattle work.

 The Milbourn ranch is located 10 miles Northeast of El Dorado, Kansas.
 It is considered the foot hills of the Flint Hills.
 In the late 1970's most of the farmland was seeded to brome grass with a small acreage planted to sudangrass and triticale.
 Most of the native grasslands are utilized as full season grazing with some grass being heavily stocked early and some utilized for winter grazing.
 Keeping all replacement heifers and growing stock.
 The ranch can handle 300 cows.